-The programme runs from 5 locations within England and will offer the opportunity for fighters to increase their weekly training volume while working towards a vocational qualification that is now recognised by UCAS.
-DISE is designed to support and complement a fighters club and squad training.
+The programme runs from 5 locations within England and will offer the opportunity for players to increase their weekly training volume while working towards a vocational qualification that is now recognised by UCAS.
+DiSE is designed to support and complement a fighter’s club and squad training.

 All fighters looking to enrol on DiSE need to be:

 - English & Maths GCSE’s (Grade 4 / 5 Minimum)